Religious policies of Constantius II

 The religious policies of Constantius II were a mixture of toleration for some pagan practices and repression for other pagan practices.
-He also sought to advance the Arian or Semi-Arianian heresy within Christianity.
+He also sought to advance the Arian or Semi-Arianian set of beliefs, now generally regarded as heresy, within Christianity.
 These policies may be contrasted with the religious policies of his father, Constantine the Great, whose Catholic orthodoxy was espoused in the Nicene Creed and who largely tolerated paganism in the Roman Empire.
-Constantius also sought to repress Judaeism.
+Constantius also sought to repress Judaism.

 Policies concerning paganism

 Laws dating from the 350s prescribed the death penalty for those who performed or attended pagan sacrifices, and for the worshipping of idols.
 Pagan temples were shut down, and the Altar of Victory was removed from the Senate meeting house.
 There were also frequent episodes of ordinary Christians destroying, pillaging and desecrating many ancient pagan temples, tombs and monuments.

 Paganism was still popular among the population at the time.
 The emperor's policies were passively resisted by many governors and magistrates.